telerik/kendo-ui-core/docs/controls/charts/how-to/integration/tooltip-for-category-axis-labels.md

 ---
-title: Show Tooltip for categoryAxis Labels
+title: Use Drawing API to Show Custom Tooltip for categoryAxis Labels
-page_title: Show Tooltip for categoryAxis Labels | Kendo UI Charts
+page_title: Use Drawing API to Show Custom Tooltip for categoryAxis Labels | Kendo UI Charts
 description: "Learn how to show tooltips for the categoryAxis labels."
 slug: howto_showtooltipforaxislabels_charts
 ---

-# Show Tooltip for categoryAxis Labels
+# Use Drawing API to Show Custom Tooltip for categoryAxis Labels

 The example below demonstrates how to display a tooltip for `categoryAxis` labels through the [drawing API]({% slug overview_kendoui_drawingapi %}).
 The tooltip is displayed when hovering a `categoryAxis` label.